-Getting to know the man behind the destined biggest fund manager in the UK
+Getting to know the man behind the biggest fund manager in the UK

-Martin Gilbert, Aberdeen Asset Management’s CEO, architect of a merger that is to create the largest fund manager in the UK and speaker at the ICAS Conference 2017 was born the son of expat Scots in Kuala Lumpur, Malaysia.
+Martin Gilbert, Standard Life Aberdeen's CEO, architect of the merger that created the largest fund manager in the UK was born the son of expat Scots in Kuala Lumpur, Malaysia.

 He trained as a CA in Aberdeen with Meston & Co after taking an accountancy degree at the University of Aberdeen, followed by a law degree.
 He then started with law firm Brander & Cruickshank, based in the same building that now houses Aberdeen’s head office.